-The Department of Human Services works with facilities across the state who help us serve Pennsylvanians of all ages who require day-to-day care and support.
-To ensure the health and safety of residents and clients that these facilities serve, the department is responsible for licensing and inspecting each organization.
-Typically each facility is inspected once a year, but if the department receives a complaint about a facility, department inspectors will investigate beyond the annual requirement.
+The Department of Human Services works with facilities across the state that help us serve Pennsylvanians of all ages who require day-to-day care and support.
+To ensure the health and safety of the people that these facilities serve, the department is responsible for licensing and inspecting each organization.
+Typically each facility is inspected once a year unless the department receives a complaint about a facility.

-Inspections are conducted using health and safety regulations that are designed to fit the type of client that each facility serves.
+Inspections are done using health and safety regulations that were set up for each facility's clients.
 Facility regulations can be found on the PA Bulletin website.
-Family members and concerned citizens are encouraged to explore licensing history of an organization prior to choosing that facility for a loved one.
+Family members and concerned citizens are encouraged to explore licensing history of an organization prior to picking that facility for a loved one.

 Use the "Related Topics" section to review licensing information for the organization(s) that interests you.